Deekshitha-kn/SQLAlchemy/README.md

-Project done only for conduira purpose as an assignment.
+Project done only for conduira purpose as an Third week Assignment.